 An employer can contribute to the professional practice experience ('BEP') and attract new talent by hiring a graduate and support this employee:

--provide the completed work statement;
+- by providing the completed work statement;

--provide space for discussions with the committee;
+- by providing space for discussions with the committee;

 When hiring an employee with a master's degree, the applicable collective labor agreement applies to all architectural firms.
 Urban development, garden and landscape architecture or interior architecture offices can voluntarily conform to the collective labor agreement for architectural offices.